fuzzymfx/fuzzymfx.github.io/content/neak.md

 sql_response.invoke({"question": "How many employees are there?"})

 ```
-The function uses the schema of the db to generate an SQL and then runs the query to get the result.
+The function uses the schema of the db to generate an SQL query and then runs the query to get the result.
 This is part of a code section to generate SQL from plain text.
 The full code can be found here: [*Reference*](https://python.langchain.com/docs/expression_language/cookbook/sql_db)

 ### SQL Coder